Ed Solo / JFB – Age Of Dub / Resident Evil (Sludge 001) – 7/10

-The first release of the label Sludge awakes memories with a bass version of “Age of Love” on the A-side.
+The inaugural release of the label Sludge awakes memories with a bass version of “Age of Love” on the A-side.
 Eddie Bickley takes all the credit for producing the piece without referring to two Italians.
 Even somebody having an object stuck in the ear would recognize that it’s a remix of the club classic, not even heavy sampling.
 But the track is enjoyable – tons of thundering bass vibrate on old synth lines and vintage melody takes you far away.

 The B-side chugs on with a bass motor.
 “Resident Evil” is a dubstep exercise with retro hip hop samples.
 A lot of power and a challenges for the sneaker soles.